louannem/goweb-test/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ### `serve -s build`
 You can serve your build into a static server.
-Install serve by run the `npm install -g serve` command.
+Install serve by running the `npm install -g serve` command.
 You can then run `serve -s build` to deploy the app on a static server.\
 This project is also available on [https://louannem.github.io/goweb-test](https://louannem.github.io/goweb-test).